Sign in

 Design

-Gazebos are freestanding or attached to a garden wall, roofed, and are often open on all sides.
-They provide shade, shelter from rain and a place to rest, while acting as an ornamental feature.[citation needed] Some gazebos in public parks are large enough to serve as a bandstand.
+Gazebos are typically freestanding but can also be attached to a garden wall.
+They are roofed structures, often open on all sides, providing shade and shelter from the rain, while serving as an elegant garden feature.
+Certain large gazebos in public parks double as bandstands.

 Types